MarcusWalz/BC_RISK_PREDICTOR/README.md

 -------------------------------

-At minimum, a breast cancer risk algorithm is an R function which takes two paramaters, `population` a dataframe in the format described above and `years` a vector of how many years in the future you with to project absolute risk.
+At minimum, a breast cancer risk algorithm is an R function which takes two arguments, `population` a dataframe in the format described above and `years` a vector of how many years in the future you with to project absolute risk.
 E.g. `years = 5` will calculate the 5 year absolute risk, and `years = c(5,10)`
 will calculate the 5 and 10 year absolute risk.
 Additional arguments can